Advertisement

 The private rented sector is now the second biggest tenure of housing in England behind owner occupiers, making around a fifth of all households in the country.

-Renters in London are seeing the biggest increases in the UK with rents 10.4% higher than in 2023 – albeit down from the highest rise recorded as 11.2% in March 2024 – at an average price of £2,172.
+Renters in London are seeing the biggest increases in the UK with rents 11.6% higher than in 2023 – the highest rise on record – at an average price of £2,206.

 The Westminster government unfroze local housing allowance in April 2024 but tenants on low incomes are still facing a challenge to keep up.